 rootwithout necessity is considered bad practice and may create security issues.

 rootpassword needs to be shared with regular users if they shall be able to perform privileged operations.
 The same applies to all unprivileged users without considering any context like whether it's a local interactive user or a remote background user etc.

 This is where

 polkit comes in.
-It allows more fine grain management of granting privileges in a system.
+It allows a more fine grained management of granting privileges in a system.
 For example it allows to configure who is allowed to mount a removable storage device in the system and what kind of authorization it needs.
 How this works in detail is explained in the following sections.

 The Typical Authentication Workflow